xiaolei-lab/rMVP/README.md

 # Output
 **[back to top](#contents)**
 **MVP** automatically outputs high-quality figures, three types of figure formats are available (".jpg",".pdf",".tiff", default is ".jpg").
 Users could also adjust the output figure using about 50 parameters in `MVP.Report()`.
 `MVP.Report()` not only accept the final return of `MVP()`, but also accepts results from third-party software packages, such as PLINK, GEMMA, GAPIT, TASSEL, and FarmCPU.
-The result from third-party software packages should at least contain four columns, which are marker name, chromosome, physical postion, and P-value of a trait, results of more than one trait could be sequentially appended column by column.
+The result from third-party software packages should at least contain four columns, which are marker name, chromosome, physical position, and P-value of a trait, results of more than one trait could be sequentially appended column by column.
 Typing `?MVP.Report()` to see details of all parameters and typing `data(pig60K)` or `data(cattle50K)` to load demo datasets.
 Type ```?MVP.Repory``` to see parameter details.

 ```r
 > data(pig60K)   #GWAS result of MLM